Configuring a Pipeline

 If you have not saved Snowflake pipeline defaults to your StreamSets account, the Snowflake URL, role, warehouse, database, and schema that you specify below are also saved to your StreamSets account for use with subsequent pipelines.

-Snowflake URL Snowflake account URL to use.
+Snowflake URL Snowflake account URL.
 For example:

 https://<yourcompany>.snowflakecomputing.com